Pakistan court rules against Imran Khan, bringing his ouster closer | Politics

 'ECONOMIC MELTDOWN' If Khan were to lose the no-confidence vote, the opposition could nominate its own prime minister and hold power until August 2023, by which date fresh elections have to be held.

+The Pakistan rupee took a battering on Thursday as the country awaited the court's judgment, hitting record lows.
+In its biggest hike in years, the central bank raised its policy rate by 250 basis points to 12.25% in an emergency meeting.

-"As (the) dollar continues to soar, a massive economic meltdown is staring the country in the face," Shehbaz Sherif, an opposition leader who is among the favourites to replace Khan as prime minister, said in a tweet.
+"As (the) dollar continues to soar, a massive economic meltdown is staring the country in the face," Sharif said in a tweet.
 The crisis also threatens Pakistan's relationship with long-time ally the United States, who Khan has blamed for being behind a conspiracy to overthrow him.
 Washington denies this.

-The current military leadership says it is not involved in politics or in the current situation.
+The current military leadership says it is not involved in politics, including the current situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)